xMestas/RoyLanguage/README.md

 The `runFun` function is used for evaluating the result of a function (a list of statements that contains a return statement).
 Notice that each evaluation function also takes in a tuple, with the first element being a list of tuples with a variable name and a `DVal` stored in that variable, and the second element being a list of tuples with a function name, and a list of statements for that function.
 The easiest environment to start with is `([],[])`.
-You can see many examples of these evaluation functions being used in RoyTests.hs.
+You can see many examples of these evaluation functions being used in (RoyTests.hs)[RoyTest.hs].

 ### Examples